DIY Time Travel in the Afrofuture

 Learn more about Light Work Lab: www.lightwork.org/lab

-Note: As part of this programming, Rasheedah Phillips will also be conducting two small workshops for the after school program at Syracuse Model Neighborhood Facility.
-For more information, contact SMNF Creative Arts Coordinator Betiea Bowens at (315) 671-5811, or email@example.com.
+Note: As part of this programming, Rasheedah Phillips will also be conducting a workshop for the after school program at Syracuse Model Neighborhood Facility.
+For more information, contact SMNF Creative Arts Coordinator Betiea Bowens at (315) 671-5811, or firstname.lastname@example.org.